Fractionalized Fermi liquids and the cuprate phase diagram: Introduction

 Sections~\ref{sec:halffilling} and \ref{sec:dwave} show that this critical spin liquid satisfies a key constraint: as the temperature is lowered, the emergent gauge fields are confined by a transition to a $d$-wave superconductor which is adiabatically connected to the BCS state \cite{Christos:2023oru}.
-The onset of superconductivity at low $p$ is not a BCS-type Cooper-pairing transition, but a confinement/Higgs transition of a gauge theory \cite{AndreiColeman2,Coleman22}.
+The onset of superconductivity at low $p$ from FL* is not a BCS-type Cooper-pairing transition, but a confinement/Higgs transition of a gauge theory \cite{Christos:2023oru,Coleman22,Sayantan25}, as indicated in Fig.~\ref{fig:figcross}.
 This is a specific realization of an early suggestion by Anderson \cite{Anderson87}, that cuprate superconductivity appears by exploiting the pre-existing pairing of electrons in a resonating valence bond state.
+On the other hand, the larger $p$ transition to superconductivity from the FL is of the BCS-type.
+Note that the critical singularity of the thermal superconducting transition is always described by the Kosterlitz-Thouless theory of $h/(2e)$ vortices \cite{Sayantan25}, and there is no singularity as a function of $p$ along the critical line.
+The distinction between small and large $p$ lies in the shorter-distance electronic structure, {\it e.g.\/} in the photoemission spectrum and the structure of the vortex core.

-There were several earlier proposals \cite{Zhang88,KotliarLiu88,LeeWen96,IvanovSenthil,LeeWenRMP} for a transition from a spin liquid to a $d$-wave superconductor.
+There were several earlier proposals \cite{Zhang88,KotliarLiu88,LeeWen96,IvanovSenthil,LeeWenRMP} for a small $p$ transition from a spin liquid to a $d$-wave superconductor.
 In these theories, gapless fermionic spinons of the spin liquid directly transmute into the Bogoliubov quasiparticles of the $d$-wave superconductor with a massless Dirac dispersion.
-However, these proposals had a significant problem as they predict a nearly isotropic velocity dispersion, with the velocities along the Brillouin zone diagonals ($v_F$, see Fig.~\ref{fig:flsdsc}B) and the orthogonal direction ($v_\Delta$) being nearly equal to each other.
+However, as noted earlier, these proposals had a significant problem as they predict a nearly isotropic velocity dispersion, with the velocities along the Brillouin zone diagonals ($v_F$, see Fig.~\ref{fig:flsdsc}B) and the orthogonal direction ($v_\Delta$) being nearly equal to each other.
 Experimentally, we have $v_F /v_\Delta \sim 14$ to $19$ \cite{Chiao00}.
 Section~\ref{sec:aniso} shows how this problem is resolved \cite{Chatterjee16,CS23} by instead considering the transition from a FL* state to a $d$-wave superconductor.
 In such a theory, the spinons do not transmute into Bogoliubov quasiparticles; instead, they mutually annihilate with extraneous Bogoliubov quasiparticles from the `backside' of the hole pockets.